awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-configuration-changes.md

 ------
 #### [ API ]

 You can perform a dry run validation through the configuration API\.
 To test your changes with the API, set `DryRun` to `true`, and `DryRunMode` to `Verbose`\.
 Verbose mode runs a validation check in addition to determining whether the change will initiate a blue/green deployment\.
-For example, this [UpdateDomainConfig](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/API_UpdateDomainConfig.html) request tests the deployment type tha resulrs from enabling UltraWarm:
+For example, this [UpdateDomainConfig](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/API_UpdateDomainConfig.html) request tests the deployment type that results from enabling UltraWarm:

 ```
 POST https://es.us-east-1.amazonaws.com/2021-01-01/opensearch/domain/my-domain/config